mpiroc/cardinal/README.md

 ## Demo

+The demo is currently offline while I make some changes to the database schema.
-You can see a live demo of Cardinal at [cardinal.mpiroc.com](http://cardinal.mpiroc.com/).
+~~You can see a live demo of Cardinal at [cardinal.mpiroc.com](http://cardinal.mpiroc.com/).
 When I say **demo**, I mean it.
-Your data may be lost at any time.
+Your data may be lost at any time.~~

 ## Developers